TheCoderDream/ngx-async-pipe-with-status/README.md

 The `AsyncWithStatusPipe` is an Angular pipe that provides additional functionality over the built-in `async` pipe.
 It allows you to handle and display the status of asynchronous data loading, such as loading state, error state, and loaded state, all within the template.

 ## Features
+* Works seamlessly within Angular applications.
+* Improves the user experience by providing visual feedback during data loading and error states.
 * Provides explicit status handling for asynchronous data.
-* Allows displaying loading, error, and loaded states in the template.
+* Allows displaying loading, error, no data, and loaded states in the template.
 * Supports better control over change detection.
-* Full tested.
+* Fully tested.
 * Handles multiple subscriptions to different observables.
 * Properly unsubscribes from the observable to avoid memory leaks.
-* Works seamlessly within Angular applications.
-* Improves the user experience by providing visual feedback during data loading and error states.
 * Simplifies error handling by displaying relevant error messages to the user.
 * Ensures up-to-date rendering of the template with the latest data changes.